What's your email address & Phone

 I have pack n play cribs for the infants

 and toddlers.
-Mats for school age children.
+Mats for preschool, and school age children.

 What is your method for discipline?
 (IE: timeouts?

 All discipline is handled in a caring manner.
 I have found redirection works with all ages whether it be showing a toddler a different toy to play with or moving an older child to a different area of the room.
 As the child grows and is able to understand what was done that was inappropriate I will discuss with the child alternate ways that they could have handled the situation.

 There are times when school-aged children have privileges withheld.
 These privileges are individual to the child, but may include - no television, no video games (I allow school-age children to play video games for short periods of time).

 I will occasionally use a brief time-out

 in a different area of the room.
 The general rule of thumb is one minute per year in relation to the age of the child.